-Table 14: 9 Status of informal economy / in Eavot IUNIC 1 7 514103 v . iiii viiiiai economy LANDI
+Table 14: Status of informal economy in Egypt

-Table 14: Status of Informatieconomy in Eg урі Persons in informal employment (2009) 8,247,200 Proportion of informal employment in non-agriculture employment (2009) 52 % Informal employment (depending applied From 48% to methods) (2011-2013) 70% Informal according contribution to CDP From 37% to Informal economy contribution to GDP 68%
+rable 14: States of informal economy in Egypt Persons in informal employment (2009) 8,247,200 Proportion of informal employment in non-agriculture employment (2009) 52 % Informal employment (depending applied methods) (2011-2013) From 48% to 70% Informal economy contribution to GDP From 37% to 68%

-Employed outside establishments (48%); not subject to national labour legislation or entitled to social protection or employment benefits (51%); casually employed (63%); and/or paid below minimum wage (70%).
+^{} Employed outside establishments (48%); not subject to national labour legislation or entitled to social protection or employment benefits (51%); casually employed (63%); and/or paid below minimum wage (70%).
 Sources: ILO, Key Indicators of the Labour Market (KILM) and AfDB, Addressing informality in Egypt, Working Paper, North Africa Policy Paper, 2016.

 Census data indicate that the number of informal workers increased from 4.8 million in 1996 to 10.8 million in 2008, representing 48% of total employment.61 Another study suggested that informal employment increased from 40% in 2012 to 45% in 2013, which was significantly higher compared to 30% in 1998.62 Some of the major causes of the increased informality in Egypt were related to flaws in the labour regulations, the state's insufficient capacity to implement rules to doing business, the declining role of the state in new job creation, and the high youth unemployment rate.